School Science Lessons

 Dilute aqueous solutions of potassium permanganate are relatively harmless and have been used medicinally for mouthwashes and bactericides.

-Potassium manganate (VII) is NOT a primary standard, so make up an approximate concentration and titrate it against an ethanoic acid solution of known concentration.
+Potassium manganate (VII) is NOT a primary standard, so make up an approximate concentration and titrate it against a known concentration of ethanoic acid.

 Bottles of potassium manganate (VII) solution may have a brown precipitate around the top of manganese (IV) oxide.